Underdog promo code CBSSPORTS2: Play $5, get $75 offer for Seahawks vs. Patriots

-Underdog promo code CBSSPORTS2: $75 new user bonus for the Big Game featuring Seattle vs. New England
+Underdog promo code CBSSPORTS2: $75 new user bonus for Seahawks vs. Patriots in the 2026 Big Game

 Underdog offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-Teams with well-rounded rosters clash in Sunday's Big Game when the Seattle Seahawks battle the New England Patriots, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-San Darnold and the Seahawks face Drake Maye and the Patriots, leaving plenty of ways to utilize the best DFS apps.
+Sunday's Big Game features the NFC's top seed in the Seattle Seahawks against the AFC No. 2 seeded New England Patriots, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+The Seahawks are led by quarterback Sam Darnold, while the Patriots are guided by Drake Maye, leaving plenty of ways to utilize the best DFS apps.
 The Underdog promo code varies by location, but includes a potential Play $5 in fantasy entries, get $75 in fantasy bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog deposit match bonus.